 PGY2 Psychiatry San Jose, California

-The Kaiser Permanente San Jose PGY2 Psychiatric Pharmacy Residency program provides a comprehensive learning experience in a variety of areas related to mental health.
-Training experiences include rotations in the inpatient and ambulatory care settings.
-In addition to working closely with preceptors, physicians, and patients to become an integral part of the psychiatry care team, the psychiatry pharmacy resident will work closely with psychiatry medical residents; coupling together as a team during specific psychiatry rotations to enhance the depth of the pharmaceutical and the didactic learning experience.
-We proudly serve a diverse population of Kaiser Foundation Health Plan members in Santa Clara County and Santa Cruz County.
-The service area consists of the San Jose Medical Center and the medical office buildings in Gilroy, Santa Cruz, Scotts Valley and Watsonville.
+The Kaiser Permanente San Jose PGY2 Psychiatric Pharmacy Residency Program provides comprehensive learning experiences in a variety of areas related to mental health.
+Training includes learning experiences in the inpatient and ambulatory care settings.
+In addition to working closely with preceptors, physicians, and patients to become an integral part of the psychiatric care team, the psychiatric pharmacy resident will work closely with psychiatric medical residents; coupling together as a team during specific psychiatry learning experiences to enhance interdisciplinary collaboration as a trainee and for the future.

 Pharmacy Services

-The Kaiser Permanente Greater San Jose Area pharmacists and supportive personnel provide pharmaceutical care services in the inpatient setting as well a wide range of clinical activities in the ambulatory and outpatient settings.
-We have 5 outpatient pharmacies in San Jose, 1 in Gilroy, 1 in Watsonville and 1 in Scotts Valley along with 1 inpatient pharmacy in San Jose.
-Clinical Pharmacists work as an integral part of a robust multidisciplinary team in the areas of Adult and Child Psychiatry as well as Addiction Medicine and Recovery Services.
-Pharmacists provide medication management through video and telephone visits, teach patient classes, lead an ADHD program, provide didactic lectures for the Psychiatry medical residents, as well as precept pharmacy students and residents.
+The Kaiser Permanente Greater San Jose Area pharmacists and technicians provide pharmaceutical services in the inpatient setting as well a wide range of clinical programs in the ambulatory and outpatient settings.
+We have 5 outpatient pharmacies in San Jose, 1 pharmacy in Gilroy, Watsonville and Scotts Valley along with 1 inpatient pharmacy in San Jose.
+Clinical Pharmacists work as an integral part of a robust multidisciplinary team in the areas of adult and child psychiatry as well as addiction medicine and recovery services.
+Pharmacists provide medication management through video and telephone visits, teach patient classes, lead an ADHD program, provide didactic lectures for the psychiatry medical residents, as well as precept pharmacy students and residents.

 The Kaiser Permanente San Jose PGY2 Psychiatric residency program provides an innovative, challenging and dynamic learning environment to its residents.
 Residents will experience caring for patients with a wide range of mental health conditions such as depressive disorders, anxiety disorders, insomnia, ADHD, neurocognitive disorders, bipolar disorders, and psychotic disorders.